wegfawefgawefg/bouncing-squares-go/README.md

-# sdl-bouncing-squares-go
+# bouncing-squares-go
-bouncy squares via sdl2, lets do go this time
+bouncy squares, lets do go this time